faunebl/thesis/outline.md

 No comparison with regular sentiment.
 Dataset: from FinBERT (AllAgree)

+idea: analysis of the embedding of the most common word in the context of a negative sentence vs a positive sentence

 ## Are daily embeddings linked to markets ?
 Problem: find a way to have only one embedding per day...

 Regroup US news: fast text language detection + database of countries to search with regex (if a country is mentioned) -> instead try the MSCI WORLD

-Here: regroup sentence embeddings per day, and test the correlation with various market data (VIX, index vol, index returns etc) -> pb: financial headlines might not be linked to a specific market/country/region.
+Here: regroup sentence embeddings per day, and test the correlation with various market data (VIX, index vol, index returns etc) -> pb: financial headlines might not be linked to a specific market/country/region. -> MSCI world

-We can also perform outlier detection and see if it might be correlated with exceptional market/historical events.
+We can also perform outlier detection and see if it might be correlated with exceptional market/historical events. -> variance of above a certain threshold in the daily embeddings: might not return much because generally speaking embeddings are very close together.

 Also perform analysis with lagged data (1d lag) to see if it would be applicable in real time.
-Compare the two results.
+Compare the two results. -> NO not possible
 Dataset : Lab1

 ## Link between the two